Barrelrolla/react-components-library/README.md

 There is also a hover modifier variable `--mod-highlight` that's used to adjust the color's `l` value.
 You can modify that value to change the hover effect for all colors, or if a specific color needs adjustment, you can use `--mod-highlight-primary` or any other color name you want to override the value for that specific color.

-For info about the components, check the [Components](https://github.com/Barrelrolla/react-components-library/tree/main/lib/README.md) section.
+For the full documentation, check the storyboard on github pages: [Docs](https://barrelrolla.github.io/react-components-library/) section.